cs421sp21-OOSE/project-g09/docs/iteration3/iteration3.md

 As a user, I want to login into the platform, so that I can access my past activities
 As a user, I want to sign up an account, so that I can log in
 As a user, I want to login into the platform using my JHED account to verify my identity, so that sign up and login will be easy
+As a user, I want to make a wish list, so that I can show people what things I am looking for

 # Tasks
+- [ ] Implement wish list feature (Louie)
 - [ ] Migrate to JDBI3 (Bohua)
 - [ ] Login Backend
   - [ ]  Database Design, user table, user dao, user api (Qiao)